rhysbrettbowen/G-closure/README.md

 ## v0.6 ###

 - small enhancements in code
-- on now mimics JQuery's latest (see signature above)
+- on now mimics JQuery's latest (see signature above) and code comments

 ### v0.5 ###